amir98mm/Task-Manager/README.md

 # Task-Manager
-Task Manager is a simple console-based application that allows users to manage their tasks.
+Task Manager is a console-based application that allows users to manage their tasks.

 It was developed as a learning project by Amir Mahamid.